Skip to main content

 This depends on the type of towel rail:

-• Electric heated towel rails work independently of your central heating and don’t require plumbing.
+• Electric heated towel rails work independently from your central heating and don’t require plumbing.

-• Central heating towel rails are connected to your home’s central heating system.
+• Central heating towel rails connect to your home’s central heating system.

-• Dual-fuel models combine both electric and central heating options for year-round use.
+• Dual-fuel models combine electric and central heating options for year-round use.

 How long does it take for a heated towel rail to warm up?

-Most heated towel rails warm up within 10–20 minutes, depending on the size and type.
-Models with thermostats allow for better control over the heat-up time.
+Most heated towel rails warm up within 10–20 minutes, depending on their size and type.
+Models with thermostats offer better control over heating time.

 Do I need a professional to install a heated towel rail?

-If it’s an electric model, you’ll likely need a qualified electrician to handle the wiring.
-For central heating rails, a professional plumber is recommended to ensure proper installation and avoid leaks.
+If it’s an electric model, you will likely need a qualified electrician for the wiring.
+For central heating rails, a professional plumber is recommended to ensure correct installation and avoid leaks.

 Discuss your job with tradespeople so they can accurately estimate the cost.